noi-techpark/bdp-core/reader2/README.md

 ## Stations

-Please note, that the reponse limited in numbers.
-However, you can also [set another limit or disable it completely](#pagination).
+Please note, that the reponse is limited.
+However, you can [set another limit or disable it completely](#pagination).

 ### I want to get all e-charging stations including details
 ```